 The simplest scattering object is a sphere of gas immersed in a liquid, e.g., an air bubble in water.
-When a mono-frequency plane wave with frequency φ radians per second travelsing through the liquid and strikesing the sphere continues on, but the total field thereafter now includes a second, scattered field, ρ{-} For Rayleigh scattering the scattered pressure takes the form
+When a mono-frequency plane wave with frequency priations per second travels through the liquid and strikes the sphere, the total field thereafter includes a second, scattered field, p_r For Rayleigh scattering the scattered pressure takes the form

-$$p_s(r,t) \approx a_0 k^2 \frac{e^{i(kr-\alpha r)}}{r}$$ (2)
+$$p_s(r,t) \approx a_0 k^2 \frac{e^{i(kr-\alpha t)}}{r}$$ (2)

-Here, r is the radial distance; $k = 2\pi r / \lambda$ is the wavenumber; and is a_k complex constant.
+Here, r is the radial distance: $k = 2\pi / \lambda$ is the wavenumber; and a, is a complex constant.
 This is simply a travelling wave radiating outward from the scatterer, which functions like an elementary source.
-The wave contains no information about the source of the incident radiation, except for amplitude.
-A very small liquid or solid sphere also has this form of scattered pressure, but with an additional algodie term that preferentially forward- and back-scatters sound along the direction of propagation.
-An arbitrarily haped small object also generates the same form of scattered field as a small applere.
-Hence, when a soom prings at water containing suspends desidements and plankton, each particle acts as a spherical scatterer and some of the energy is backscattered to the sonar are avolume more threation, the backscattered to the sonar are volume reverbraction.
-Although the incoming sound is coherent, the particles are randomly distributed and the backscattered is an incoherent sum of waves with random phases and ambiludes.
+The wave contains no information about the source of the incident radiation except for amplitude.
+A very small liquid or solid sphere also has this form of scattered pressure, but with an additional dipole term that preferentially forward- and back-scatters sound along the direction of propagation.
+An arbitrarily shaped small object also generates the same form of scattered field as a small sphere.
+Hence, when a sonar pings at water containing suspended sediments and plankton, each particle acts as a spherical scatterer and some of the energy is backscattered to the sonar as volume reverberation.
+Although the incoming sound is coherent, the particles are randomly distributed and the backscattered sound is an incoherent sum of waves with random phases and amplitudes.